cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - The key matrix can be entered not only by letters but also by integers.
   - The log file (detailed output) to explain the scheme is more explicit now.
-Additionally the first letters from the cleartext are used dynamically (instead of using a fixed string).
-Die Logdatei enthält die Matrixmultiplikation mit den konkreten Zahlen.
+The first letters from the cleartext are used dynamically (instead of using a fixed string) and the matrix multiplication is shown with these concrete numbers.

 - New within the set of modern symmetric encryption methods are the DES variants DESX (Rivest), DESL and DESXL (Ruhr University Bochum).